-If sutures were placed at the revision site, fingers stretches typically are not needed to prevent re attachment in the first week following the procedure unless you have been instructed to work to keep the "Eiffel Tower" are incision open.
 Exercises that encourage elevation, lateralization, and extension of the tongue in conjunction with stretches will commence after the 1 week post op.
-Examples include: licking a popsicle or lollipop, clucking, and practicing /L/ sounds.
-Follow up with your child's therapist is recommended within 3-10 days post revision.
-As well as post op appointments with AIPD at 1 and 3 weeks.
+Examples include licking a popsicle or lollipop, clucking, and practicing /L/ sounds.

+Follow up with your child's therapist is recommended within 3-10 days post revision as well as post op appointments with AIPD at 1 and 4 weeks.

-SUCKING EXERCISES may also be introduced at this time to help disorganized feeders or those with incorrect or weak sucking patters.
-We recommend you do these before or after stretches and/or before feeds.
+SUCKING EXERCISES for infants may also be introduced pre and postoperatively to help disorganized feeders or those with incorrect or weak sucking patterns.
+We recommend these to be done before or after stretches and/or before feeds.

 - Rub lower gum line from side to side and watch for baby's tongue to follow your finger.
-This will help strengthen tongue lateralization. - Tug of War: Let baby suck your finger and slowly try to pull it out of their mouth while they attempt to suck it back in; this strengthens your baby's suck. - While letting your baby suck your finger, apply gently pressure to the palate while stroking forward (finger pad up).
-Turn the finger over slowly so that the finger pad is on the baby's tongue and push down on their tongue while gradually pulling the finger out of his mouth.
+This will help encourage tongue lateralization. - Tug of War: Place your index finger in baby's mouth with the pad of the finger against the palate.
+Let baby suck your finger and slowly try to pull it out of their mouth while they attempt to suck it back in; this strengthens your baby's suck.
+Baby should be able to sustain a rhythmic suck while pulling your finger back to the soft palate without gagging or choking.
+If baby's lips curl under while sucking, you may assist in flanging the lips back out to promote the best latch. - While letting your baby suck your finger, apply gentle pressure to the palate while stroking forward (finger pad up).
+Turn the finger over slowly so that the finger pad is on the baby's tongue and push down on the tongue while gradually pulling the finger out of the mouth.
 This exercise is helpful before latching baby to the breast.